Discover how others have built their METS business based on new approaches to collaboration and business growth.

 Date: Monday 29 October 2018

 Time: 9:00am – 12:30pm

-Learn about new or alternative avenues to grow your business using:
+- Explore new and alternative business strategies to grow your business

 - successfully leveraged funding grants

 - redefined their strategy to win new contracts

 - applied their core expertise to meet the needs of the mining sector